 Natural cycles in the global climate

-Apart from the anthropogenic causes, i.e. those resulting from human activity, the global climate shows more or less strong fluctuations, caused by various natural processes.
+Apart from the anthropogenic greenhouse effect, i.e. resulting from human activity, the global climate shows more or less strong fluctuations, caused by various natural processes.
 In general, four different parameters can be named that cause the global climate to fluctuate:

 - Changes in incident solar radiation